-Run by co-hosts Charles Beckwith, Seth Friedermann, Cathy Schepis and Lisa-Maria Radano, American Fashion Podcast explores current issues in the garment industry.
+Run by co-hosts Charles Beckwith, Seth Friedermann, Cathy Schepis, and Lisa-Maria Radano, American Fashion Podcast, which ran from 2014 and has an archive of 200+ episodes, explores current issues in the garment industry.
 The team also looks at more sustainable and ethical practices in the future of fashion.
-Featuring a range of designers, retailers, executives, photographers and writers, the podcast holds discussions with such fashion bigwigs as:
+Featuring a range of designers, retailers, executives, photographers and writers, the ethical fashion podcast holds discussions with fashion bigwigs.

-American Fashion Podcast is perfect for anyone—from those wanting to learn more about the ethical fashion industry to those looking to start a business.
-Listen on the website or subscribe and download for free on iTunes!
+American Fashion Podcast is perfect for anyone—from those wanting to learn more about the ethical fashion industry, to those looking to start a business.
+Listen on the website or subscribe and download for free on Apple Podcasts!
 You can follow their conversation on Twitter at @AFPod.

 Lorraine Sanders is a long-time fashion journalist whose podcast Spirit of 608 puts a spotlight on women at the forefront of fashion, entrepreneurship, sustainability, and tech.
 Her weekly episodes are a great resource for people looking to start or expand their own ethical fashion business.
 Guests discuss a range of challenges they face running businesses and how they manage to overcome them, for example:

 - Moving from flea markets to a flagship store with Marcia Clarke (Episode 84)

 - How to launch a fashion tech startup with Sarah Shapiro and Melissa Koerner (Episode 82)

 - The business of ethical fashion blogging with Sustainably Chic’s Natalie Smith (Episode 71)